 - Demand for water during daylight saving months increases, as people use more water outdoors in their gardens.
 The warmer, dryer conditions also means that river levels drop and supply from rivers goes down.

-- There may be necessary repair or upgrade work being done to some of our treatment plants to make sure we are able to supply safe drinking-water.
-Garden watering restrictions start during daylight saving months to help conserve water in preparation for the peak of Summer, when we would likely need to use water from the storage lakes (Jan/Feb/March).
+- There may be necessary repair or upgrade work being done to some of our treatment plants to make sure we are able to supply safe drinking-water that can also impact on supply availability.
+Garden watering restrictions start during daylight saving months to help conserve water in preparation for the peak of Summer, when we normally need to use water from the storage lakes (typically late Jan/Feb/March, and into April).

 Can the kids still play in the sprinkler?

 Technically yes, between 6-8am and 7-9pm (in metropolitan Wellington) on the odd/even day of the month, depending on your house number.
 We recommend you visit one of our regions fantastic local pools, beaches or swimming spots instead.
 Or alternatively, consider playing with other water toys, as they do not use as much water.